Please enter your name, email and zip code below to sign up!

 “I was a mess.
 Nothing had went right for me and I just felt like the entire world was against me,” she said.
 “I was depressed.
 I thought I was on my own.”
 And then Ramona met Arvetta, a Pathway of Hope caseworker at the East St. Louis Corps.
 The two talked intensely about what goals Ramona wanted to accomplish and then they put a plan together.
 “From the beginning she was a friend.
 She wasn’t just hearing what I was saying, she was listening.
 I could tell she genuinely cared about me and my kids,” Ramona said.

 “The great thing about Ramona is that she wanted to change.
 She had goals, she just needed some help with the steps to get there,” Arvetta said.
 After developing a relationship and building a plan together, Arvetta assisted Ramona with finding and maintaining a job, securing housing and a car.
 Ramona’s next steps are to go back to school and become a registered nurse.

 Approximately 1 in 6 Americans live in poverty, putting American poverty level at an all-time high.

-Children raised in poverty are 32 times more likely to live in poverty as adults.
-The Salvation Army has responded to the need to break this cycle with The Pathway of Hope.
+Pathway of Hope is rooted in the case management approach.
+Rather than looking at problems, the Strengths Model focuses on possibilities and develops strengths.
 The Salvation Army will continue to serve all those that come to us in need, but the Pathway of Hope allows us to double our impact.

-“I have no choice but to make it.
-I couldn’t die today and be happy because I haven’t paved the way for my children yet.”
-He looked into his hands, smiling.
+“Right now I want to work.
+I want to find some sort of employment during the daytime so I can be home at night with my children.
+I have no choice but to make it.
+I couldn’t die today and be happy because I haven’t paved the way for my children yet."